 Day 11 – Phortse Thanga to Chumoa ~5-6 hours of trekking

 The walks were becoming more enjoyable with every inch we were descending.
 It was much warmer and oxygen level was up to necessity.
-Also after trekking so hard at such altitude, trekking down seems to be a piece of cake.
+Also after trekking so hard at such an altitude, trekking down seems to be a piece of cake.

 Cute Nepali Kids on Everest Base Camp Trek